Guimareshh/my-jokes/README.md

-# my-jokes
+# My Jokes
-A sample app to fetch and keep in favorites some jokes
+A sample app to fetch and keep in favorites some jokes.

+## Architecture
+- Jetpack Compose for UI